Annanardo/Art/README.md

 ArtDatabase is a software development project that allows users to obtain information about famous artists and their most iconic paintings.
-In addition, it allows to get information about artists belonging to the same artistic movement or nationality and constructs a short biography on the fly.
+In addition, it allows to get information about artists belonging to the same artistic movement or that have the same nationality and constructs a short biography on the fly.

-If the name of the artist or painting given as input is not avaiable, the program asks the user whether he/she wants to insert it.
+If the name of the artist or painting given as input is not present or not available, the program asks the user whether he/she wants to insert it.
 All of this can be managed directly from the user's machine terminal.

-In the following paragraphs you'll find a general overview about the origin CSV file from which we have taken the initial data, as well as a short explanation of how the software works and the outputs the user can obtain.
+In the following paragraphs you'll find a general overview about the original CSV file from which we have taken the initial data, as well as a short explanation of how the software works and the outputs the user can obtain.